netroadshow/buildpack/README.md

-# buildpack
+# NRS Buildpack

-NRS Variant Buildpack Image
+Docker image with various toolings frequently used in NRS build processes.